JackFallows/common-js-browser/README.md

 # common-js-browser
-CommonJS (Node) style AMD in the browser
+CommonJS (Node) style module loader for the browser.